Waxing Crescent on

 Lunation 826 / 1779

-The Moon is 5 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 5 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 826 of Meeus index or 1779 from Brown series.

 Synodic month length 29.47 days

-The length of the lunation is 29 days, 11 hours and 23 minutes.
-It is 11 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 11 hours and 23 minutes and it is 11 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean